Ahmed Rajib Haider

 Ahmed Rajib Haider (died 15 February 2013) was a Bangladeshi atheist blogger.
-He used to blog in the blogging communities namely Somewhereinblog.net, Amarblog.com and Nagorikblog.com and used the pseudonym Thaba Baba.
+He used to blog in the blogging communities namely somewhereinblog.net, amarblog.com and nagorikblog.com and used the pseudonym Thaba Baba.

-On 15 February 2013, after comments he posted online about religious fundamentalism, he was hacked to death by machete-wielding activists from a militant group named Ansarullah Bangla Team.
+On 15 February 2013, after comments he posted online about religious fundamentalism, he was hacked to death by machete-wielding terrorists from a militant group named Ansarullah Bangla Team.
 He was the first protester killed during the Shahbag movement.

 An architect by profession, Haider's blog was among those that ignited the 2013 Shahbag protests.
 The protesters were seeking trials for the perpetrators of the mass killings during the Bangladesh Liberation War of 1971, a move that was widely seen as aimed at radical Islamists.
-The protests were opposed by Islamic groups, who organised counter marches under the banner of a newly formed group called Hefajat-e-Islam Bangladesh.
+The protests were opposed by Islamic groups, who organised counter marches under the banner of a newly formed group called Hefazat-e-Islam Bangladesh.